In a related move, Jelly Belly also served as the sponsor for the Ronald

 As mentioned in a previous post, singer Kina Graniss is Jelly Belly's most visible celebrity spokesman, and her video for "In Your Arms," made with 288,000 Jelly Belly jelly beans, is featured prominently on Jelly Belly's Facebook fan page.
 Not surprisingly, Jelly Belly products were included at the launch party for the single and photos were posted on the Facebook wall.

-"In Your Arms" video director Greg Jardin (with tie)
+"In Your Arms" video director Greg Jardin (with tie) and the video's designers and production team. |

 While not an official celebrity endorser, comedian/musician "Weird Al" Yankovic appears in the recently released documentary, "Candyman: The David Klein Story," which chronicles "the epic rise and fall of Mr. Jelly Belly."
 In one scene, Yankovic is seen tasting a Jelly Belly flavor with Klein, an action that can only be interpreted as an endorsement.
 Celebrities are too protective of their own brands and images to get involved with products they don't use or enjoy.